 Also, keep in mind the $199 retest fee if the need should arise.

 NASM CPT might seem pricey, but the payoff and added benefits of a NASM badge are priceless.

-ISSA, short for International Sports Sciences Association is quite a unique certification compared to the rest on this list for a couple reasons.
+ISSA, short for International Sports Sciences Association is quite a unique personal training certification compared to the rest on this list for a couple of reasons.

 Firstly, it’s done almost completely online, which means you can take the test from the comfort of your home.

 For that reason, ISSA is also one of the very few certs that can be taken outside the US. it is, after all, an international institution as the name suggests.

 Another awesome feature is the free first retake option.
 That means’ if you fail, you get to retake the exam for free on the first attempt.